CONTENT

 We recommend using the product listing for bulk updating VAT rates.

-List the desired products in the product listing and select them from the checkbox on the left side, then a button "Add selected to processing basket" is activated at the bottom left of the page, but do not add products to the basket, instead click the smaller button on the right side of the button (white triangle) to open the bulk actions menu and select "Change selected products' tax rate".
+List the desired products in the product listing and select them from the checkbox on the left side, then a button "Add selected to process basket" is activated at the bottom left of the page, but do not add products to the basket, instead click the smaller button on the right side of the button (white triangle) to open the bulk actions menu and select "Change selected products' tax rate".

 The system will notify the result of the update separately: